niallam22/llm-twin/tasks.md

 AC: Pydantic models in documents.py are decoupled from MongoDB-specific ORM/ODM features.

-[ ] Task 2.2.2 (Option B): Create a new base class or helper functions within documents.py or supabase_client.py responsible for database interactions.
+[x] Task 2.2.2 (Option B): Create a new base class or helper functions within documents.py or supabase_client.py responsible for database interactions.
+(Implemented as classmethods on models)

 AC: A dedicated structure exists for handling Supabase interactions related to the Pydantic document models.